Jira

 Description: Components are sub-sections or parts of a Jira project.
 They are used to group issues within a project into smaller parts, such as features, teams, modules, or functional areas.
 Each component has a unique component ID within the project.

-In the Jira UI:
+Where to find it: In the Jira UI

 Go to your Jira project.